Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Numerical experiments

 On the other hand, the motivation for using AB-GMRES (NE-SOR) is that GMRES is more robust for ill-conditioned problems than the symmetric solvers CG and MINRES.
 This is because GMRES uses a modified Gram-Schmidt process to orthogonalize the vectors explicitly; CG and MINRES rely on short recurrences, where orthogonality of vectors may be lost due to rounding error.
 Moreover, GMRES allows using non-symmetric preconditioning while the symmetric solvers require symmetric preconditioning.
 For example, using SOR preconditioner is cheaper than SSOR for one iteration because the latter goes forwards and backwards.
 SOR requires 2MV + 3m operations per inner iteration, while SSOR requires 4MV + 6m.
 In this sense, the GMRES method has more freedom for choosing preconditioners.

 From Figure \ref{fig:ken13}, we may draw a few conclusions.
 For most problems, the direct solver gave the most efficient result in terms of CPU time.
 However, for some problems, the direct solver tended to lose accuracy as interior-point iterations proceeded and, in the worst cases, this would inhibit convergence.
 For problems where the direct method broke down, the proposed inner-iteration preconditioned Krylov subspace methods worked until convergence.
-It is acceptable to solve iteratively for an approximate step in the early phase of the interior-point method and then increase the level of accuracy in the late phase. \FloatBarrier
+With the iterative solvers, it is acceptable to solve \eqref{eq:SE3_predictor} and \eqref{eq:SE3_corrector} to a moderate level of accuracy in the early phase of the interior-point iterations, and then increase the level of accuracy in the late phase.